wavemaker/docs/learn/react-native/right-to-left-support.md

 In studio, RTL can be enabled in any application using two ways.

-- Using Select Locale widget
+- Using Select Locale widget.
-- Selecting Default Language in General Settings
+- Selecting Default Language in General Settings.

 ### Using Select Locale Widget